score-spec/score-compose/examples/10-amqp-rabbitmq/README.md

         "compose.score.dev/publish-management-port": "15672"
 ```

+While you can add this to your main Score file, it's a good idea to apply this as an `--overrides-file`.

 The default user with username `guest`, password `guest` will be available.
 This is very useful for debugging applications.